 The foul-mouthed gorilla

-It's not unusual for employers to ask candidates to set candidates a practical task prior to inviting them to interview.
+It's not unusual for employers to set candidates a practical task prior to inviting them to interview.
 Bret Bonnet, co-founder and president of Quality Logo Products, did just that in order to ascertain one interviewee's love and understanding of machine learning, asking them to build a chat bot application that "spoke like a gorilla."

 But when it came time to interview and Bret asked the candidate to demonstrate the bot for him, he got more than he bargained for...